AugustoSPorto/AugustoSPorto/README.md

 ## 👋 Hi, I'm Augusto

-**`If you want to see my work at the Federal University of Uberlândia, check out [my other profile](https://github.com/AugustoSoaresPorto)`**
+**`Currently pursuing a degree in Computer Engineering`**

 I'm a student with strong interest in coding, Software Development, Machine Learning and Robotics, currently diving into Cloud Architecting.

-If you want to see my work at the Federal University of Uberlândia, check out [my other profile](https://github.com/AugustoSoaresPorto).
+If you want to see my progress at the Federal University of Uberlândia, check out [my other profile](https://github.com/AugustoSoaresPorto).

+This profile is destined only for my work and personal projects.

 ### Languages and Tools